ABOUT SHAWN OTTO

 Writer and blogger

-In addition to his books and movies, Otto's work and ideas have appeared in Science, Scientific American, Nature Medicine, The Week, Rolling Stone, Issues in Science and Technology, Salon, Huffington Post, Minnpost, New Scientist, and others.
+In addition to his books and movies, Otto's work and ideas have appeared on CBC, BBC, ABC and other television and radio worldwide, in Science, Scientific American, Nature Medicine, The Week, Rolling Stone, Issues in Science and Technology, Salon, Huffington Post, Minnpost, New Scientist, and many others.

-Shawn's book The War on Science is winner of the 2017 Minnesota Book Award.
+Shawn's book The War on Science won the 2017 Minnesota Book Award.
 Shawn was honored with the National Distinguished Public Service Award of the IEEE-USA (Institute of Electrical and Electronics Engineers - the world's largest professional association for the advancement of technology).
 His book Sins of Our Fathers was a finalist for the LA Times Book Prize, and won the 2015 NE Minnesota Book Award.
 His book Fool Me Twice won the 2012 Minnesota Book Award.
 He was a PEN Center USA finalist for his film House of Sand and Fog, which was nominated for three Academy Awards.
 He won an Alfred P. Sloan Foundation fellowship for best science screenplay; and a McKnight Fellowship for best screenplay.
-He has received speaker and volunteer service awards from other organizations he has served.
+He has received speaker and volunteer service awards from several organizations.

 Design & Building

-Shawn Otto grew up in Golden Valley, a small suburb immediately West of Minneapolis, Minnesota, in the US.
-His mother, Lilly, is an immigrant from Berlin, Germany and his father, Allan, a native of Minneapolis.
-Shawn was the second of four children, and the only boy.
+Shawn Otto grew up in Golden Valley, a small suburb immediately West of Minneapolis, Minnesota.
+His mother, Lilly, was an immigrant from Berlin, Germany and his father, Allan, a native of Minneapolis.
+Shawn was the second of four children.
 His older sister, Suli, was physically and mentally handicapped and Shawn shared in providing her care.
 He began studying architecture as a pre-teen in order to design homes that could better accommodate her wheelchair and other special needs.
 Suli died a few days after his fourteenth birthday.
 His two younger sisters are Simone and Sonia.
-Simone is a neuroscientist for the NIH and Sonia works in the insurance industry.
+Simone is a neuroscientist and Sonia works in the insurance industry.
 Shawn also has two sisters from Allan's second marriage to Carolyn Ludwig: Erika, a professional photographer, and Kristen, a journal editor for a gifted children education organization.

-Otto enjoys scuba diving, snorkeling, cross-country skiing, backpacking, canoe treks in the Boundary Waters, hiking, world travel, sailing, snorkeling, great cuisine, a great movie, a good conversation, beautiful art, great writing, amazing science, woodworking, and family.
+Otto enjoys writing, speaking, meeting new people, scuba diving, snorkeling, adventure travel, cross-country skiing, backpacking, canoe treks in the Boundary Waters, hiking, sailing, snorkeling, great cuisine, a great movie, good conversation, beautiful art, great writing, amazing science, woodworking, designing, building, and family.